VallariAg/Blog/content/blog/bigO/index.md

 ## Asymptotic notation
 Also known as **Bachmann–Landau notation**, Asymptotic notations are the mathematical notations used to describe the running time of an algorithm when the input *tends* towards a particular value or a limiting value.

+Let's look at asymptotic notations for `factorial` example, where our runtime was $2n + 1$, so dropping the constant coefficients and the less significant terms, the significant part for our runtime would be $n$.

  Some of it's family members are:
 - Theta notation $\Theta$
 - Big-O notation $O$